nicolasbeauvais/vue-social-sharing/README.md

     url="https://news.vuejs.org/issues/180"
     title="Say hi to Vite!
 A brand new, extremely fast development setup for Vue." description="This week, I’d like to introduce you to 'Vite', which means 'Fast'.
-It’s a brand new development setup created by Evan You." quote="The hot reload is so fast it\'s near instant. - Evan You" hashtags="vuejs,vite"
+It’s a brand new development setup created by Evan You." hashtags="vuejs,vite"
   >
     Share on Facebook